A Composable Game-Theoretic Framework for Blockchains: Composition

 \subsection{Cross-layer Composition}

 Protocols deployed on a blockchain rarely operate in isolation.
 Instead, their security depends not only on the protocol logic at the application level but also on how these applications interact with the underlying network and consensus layers.
-For instance, a protocol that assumes timely inclusion of transactions may become insecure if blockchain participants have incentives to censor or reorder them.
-To reason about such interactions systematically, we introduce the \emph{cross-layer game}—a formal construction that composes application, network, and blockchain games into a unified model.
+For instance, a protocol that assumes timely inclusion of transactions may become insecure if miners have incentives to censor or reorder them.
+To reason about such interactions systematically, we introduce the \emph{cross-layer game}—a formal construction that \emph{sequentially} composes layers into a unified model.

-This composition allows us to evaluate how strategies in one layer, such as transaction selection by miners, affect outcomes and incentives in other layers, such as protocol correctness or reward allocation.
-At the core of this construction is a utility function that maps each blockchain ordering \(b\) to payoffs for all players in the application and blockchain games.
-This allows us to formally reason about the incentive compatibility of a protocol executed over a blockchain behaviour \(\beta\), which we assume can be instantiated as a blockchain game \(\bgame_Y\) for any set of transaction triples \(Y\).
+This composition allows us to evaluate how strategies in one layer, such as transaction selection by miners, affect outcomes and incentives in other layers.
+On a high level, the cross-layer game's structure can be visualised by Figure~\ref{fig:layers}.
+That is, first the players of the application interact and a set of transactions triples is output, which then gets relayed according to the behaviour in the network\FullOnly{, modelled by playing the network game}\CameraOnly{\footnote{Since we assumed a synchronous network model with instantaneous message delivery and a global clock in this work, the output of the application game serves directly as the input set of transaction triples to the blockchain game.}}, and lastly get ordered into blocks according to the blockchain game.
+At the core of this construction is a utility function that maps the blockchain ordering \(b\) coming out of the blockchain game, which is the result of the strategic behaviour throughout application and blockchain layers, to payoffs for all players in these layers.
+This translation from ordering to utility is controlled by an execution function $\omega$.
+The cross-layer game allows us to reason about the incentive compatibility of a protocol with respect to a block behaviour \(\beta\), which we assume can be instantiated as a blockchain game \(\bgame(Y)\) for any set of transaction triples \(Y\), and an execution function.